 I like to make this drink a little heavy on the whiskey side, but for more balance, you can use equal parts whiskey and creme de menthe.
 This will also make your shots a darker green color.
 With the cherries, I was going for a fancy, pick me up and eat me look, but you can use stemless cherries for easier shooting (we like the green and red combo around Christmas time too), or leave the cherries out completely for a back to basics shot that’ll leave everyone feeling more Irish.

 - Add gelatin powder to a small mixing bowl.
-Pour cold water of the powder and stir once to combine.
+Pour 1/4 cup cold half-n-half of the powder and stir once to combine.
 Let sit until gelatin is dissolved.

 - Pour the hot liquid over the gelatin while whisking.
 Stir until the gelatin has melted.

-- Whisk in the sugar until the sugar is dissolved.
-Whisk in the whiskey and creme de menthe.
+- Whisk in the sugar until dissolved.
+Add in the whiskey and creme de menthe; stir to combine.

 - Chill for 20 to 30 minutes until the jello begins to set up a little.
-Add a cherry to each ramekin, and chill until the jello is completely set, 30 minutes to 1 hour.
+Add a cherry to each ramekin, and chill until the jello is completely set, about 2 hours.